Lihle830/Bright-Coffee-Analysis/README.md

 Analysing each and every store sales performance by location to find the low and high performing outlets.
 Audit the purchasing patterns of the customers
-Assess promotions or discounts benefits, if they are applicable Recognise the opportunities to grow revenue and reduce costs
+Assess promotions or discounts benefits, if they are applicable Recognise the opportunities to grow revenue and reduce costs.

 # Tools & Templates to Use
 Excel or Google Sheets: For initial data cleaning and pivot tables.